 a person who does something on behalf of someone who cannot make it

-* The katakana word ピンチヒッター from “pinch hitter” can also be used
+(* The katakana word ピンチヒッター from “pinch hitter” is also used)

 Because he is on his business trip, I am in charge of this work today as a “pinch hitter” for (on behalf of) him.

-Because he was not able to go to the group blind-date, I was invited as a “pinch hitter” (instead).
+Because he couldn’t go to the group blind-date, I was invited as a “pinch hitter” (instead).

 キャッチボール (きゃっちぼーる, chatchi bōru)